-Discover the natural partnership between eggplant and outdoor grilling, and you will make these stately plants welcome residents in containers, ornamental borders, and raised bed and traditional gardens.
-Small-fruited eggplant varieties tend to be especially heavy bearers, and you can expect to pick a dozen or more from each Green Goddess or Ichiban plant over the summer in warm climates.
-Varieties like Black Beauty that bear traditional tuxedo-purple fruits are equally impressive in the garden, or when stuffed, grilled, or combined with summer herbs and tomatoes in homemade eggplant Parmesan.
+Discover the natural partnership between eggplant and outdoor grilling, and you will make these stately plants welcome residents in containers, ornamental borders, raised beds, and traditional gardens.
+Small-fruited eggplant varieties tend to be especially heavy bearers, and you can expect to pick a dozen or more from each Hansel, Gretel, or Ichiban plant over the summer in warm climates.
+Varieties like Black Beauty that bear traditional tuxedo-purple fruits are equally impressive in the garden, or when stuffed, grilled, or combined with summer herbs and tomatoes in homemade eggplant parmesan.

 Soil, Planting, and Care